Find your pet or report it missing

 FAQ

-Click on changing data in the menu, log in with chip number and registration/form number and specify your preference. your personal data will only be shown if you search on the 15-digit chip/chip number and if you have opted for release.
-If you do not opt for release, the details of the notifying body will be displayed on request.
-Please note that this agency can only be open on certain days and hours.
-So if you have not opted for release and the animal is found in the evening or at night, you cannot be approached directly!
+Your personal data will only be shown if people search on the 15-digit chip/chip number and if you have chosen to show data.
+If you choose contact only via database, the data of the registering authority will be shown when you are queried.
+Please note that this authority and also we as database are only open on certain days and hours.
+So if you have opted for contact only via database and the animal is found in the evening or at night, you cannot be contacted directly!
+We always ask that you at least show your phone number

 Is your question not listed?
 Then look further on the next page or on our support website: